Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Fossil Hunting

-Lyme Regis is synonymous with fossil hunting, and its beaches are some of the best places in the world to find prehistoric remains.
-Fossil hunting is a popular activity for all ages, especially on Monmouth Beach and Charmouth Beach, which are part of the Jurassic Coast, a UNESCO World Heritage Site.
+Fossil hunting is one of the most exciting things to do around Lyme Regis.
+The town is world-famous for its fossil-rich beaches, making it one of the best places to discover prehistoric remains.
+This activity is loved by visitors of all ages, especially on Monmouth Beach and Charmouth Beach, which form part of the Jurassic Coast, a UNESCO World Heritage Site.

 Good to Know:

-• The best time to find fossils is after a storm when the waves uncover new specimens.
+The best time to find fossils is after a storm, when waves reveal new specimens.

-• Wear sturdy footwear and take care around the cliffs, which can be unstable.
+Wear sturdy footwear and be cautious near the cliffs, as they can be unstable.

-• Guided fossil walks are available for a more informative experience.
+Guided fossil walks are available for a more informative and safe experience.

 Explore the Town Mill